 - recurring events synchronization is not supported for these scenarios

-To meet the customers’ specific preferences, in the latest SmartCloud Connect updates advanced one-way synchronization options were introduced for Event objects.
+However, to meet the customers’ specific preferences, in the latest SmartCloud Connect updates advanced one-way synchronization options were introduced for calendar items.
 Previously, one-way syncing was used in some custom configurations to make events “read-only” on the Salesforce side (set as single source of truth) - that is, non-modifiable by SmartCloud Connect synchronization when changes were made to their matching objects in MS Exchange.

 Please note that presently this feature is only available for major Enterprise customers, by request sent at [email protected] including a detailed description of your specific use preferences.